LLLgoyour/LLLgoyour/README.md

 ## 你好。Hello. こんにちわ。Hallo.
 Hola.
 A human living on this planet, studying in high school as a freshman.
 Living permanatly in the US.

 Develop mainly with Java and PHP.
+Learning Koltin and flutter with passion.

 # Contact
 Feel free to contact me anytime. <br>
 Telegram: @Leisenshino <br>

 <!--
-LLLgoyour, 21/6
+LLLgoyour, 2021/7
 -->